 A person’s identification with a group based on characteristics such as shared history, ancestry, language, and culture.

 A social construct about the roles, behaviors, and actions men and women perform in a society.
 The attitudes, customs, and values associated with gender are learned and are not something we are innately born with.

 How a person defines and conceptualizes their own gender.
 Since gender identity is internal, one’s gender identity is not necessarily visible to others.

-ADAPTED WITH PERMISSION FROM: Sierra Club, Education Glossary Terms, Anti-Defamation League, 2018
+ADAPTED FROM: Education Glossary Terms, Anti-Defamation League, 2021

 A group, culture, or community where an individual shares a sense of belonging based on physical, social, or philosophical characteristics.
 It is likely that each of us belongs to many identity groups based on gender, sex, race, ethnicity, sexual orientation, religion, ability, and age.